mehulagg/gitlab/doc/administration/gitaly/praefect.md

   previous ten seconds.
 - Unhealthy otherwise.

-During an election run, Praefect elects a new primary Gitaly node for each repository that has an unhealthy primary Gitaly node.
-The election is made:

-- Randomly from healthy secondary Gitaly nodes that are the most up to date.
-- Only from Gitaly nodes assigned to the host repository.

-If there are no healthy secondary nodes for a repository:
+If there are no valid primary candidates for a repository:

 - The unhealthy primary node is demoted and the repository is left without a primary node.
 - Operations that require a primary node fail until a primary is successfully elected.